clinical-genomics-uppsala/Nallo_CGU_configs/README.md

 # Nallo_CGU_configs
-Configuration and parameters for running Nallo GMS pipeline at CGU
+Configuration and parameters for running Nallo GMS pipeline at CGU on Miarka

 ## Config files